Introduction to This Precious Image

 May the goodness of their wondrous deeds so utterly pacify all sickness, famine, strife and other adversities throughout the world and bring all beings to enjoy lasting, glorious auspiciousness!

-Contact us if you are interested in one for yourself or to sponsor for others you can order through Zambala Arts.
+If you are interested in one for yourself or to sponsor for others you can order through Zambala Arts.

 Videos of melting the metals below.